Boy A (film): Plot

 The rehabilitation worker is less satisfied with his own son.
 The son discovers Eric's true identity from newspaper articles about him being released, his new role as the hero and information he looks up without permission on his father's computer.
 Out of jealousy, he reveals this to the public and as a result, Eric loses his job and his best friend Chris distances himself from him.
 Michelle goes missing, and people suspect that Eric is somehow involved, though it is later revealed she has sequestered herself at home, devastated about the revelation that Jack is actually Eric.

 Eric repeatedly tries to phone Terry but gets his voicemail.
 He flees from his home to avoid reporters and travels to Blackpool.
 There he meets (or imagines meeting) Michelle, who tells him she was not the one who revealed his past and would have eventually understood if he told her the truth, and then leaves.
-After saying farewell messages in voicemails to Terry and Chris, the film concludes with Eric standing over the edge of a pier.
+After saying farewell messages in voicemails to Terry and Chris, the film concludes with Eric hanging precariously over the edge of a pier.

+Cast

+In addition, Alfie Owen appears as Eric Wilson, while Taylor Doherty portrays Philip Craig, as schoolboys at the time of the murder and their subsequent trial.